AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 may best be characterized by one fact: a single sentence taken from it was quoted by Butler as containing the germ of his 'Analogy.'
-After sixteen hundred years we have not yet made good the positions which he marked out as belonging to the domain of Christian philosophy. \* \* \* His whole life was \'one unbroken prayer\' to use his own language of what an ideal life should be.\"[^274] The sober historian Lardner records only a candid appreciation of the man when he says: \"He had the happiness of uniting different accomplishments, being at once the greatest preacher and the most learned and voluminous writer of the age;
+After sixteen hundred years we have not yet made good the positions which he marked out as belonging to the domain of Christian philosophy....
+His whole life was \'one unbroken prayer\' to use his own language of what an ideal life should be.\"[^274] The sober historian Lardner records only a candid appreciation of the man when he says: \"He had the happiness of uniting different accomplishments, being at once the greatest preacher and the most learned and voluminous writer of the age;
 nor is it easy to say which is most admirable, his learning or his